Updated January 1, 1 . AmFam Team

 Have ducts inspected.
 Have your home’s ducts inspected and cleaned, paying special attention to any gaps in ductwork to keep heat from escaping.

 Use a smart thermostat.
 Monitor your temperature at home or away for maximum comfort and savings.
-Program your thermostat to run cooler when you’re away or asleep.
-Plus, you might qualify for a smart home insurance discount.
+A smart thermostat like Nest adapts to your schedule changes, manage your energy usage and allows you to control your climate from your smart phone or smart device no matter where you are.
+Program your thermostat to run cooler when you’re away or asleep and have your home toasty warm upon arrival or waking up!
+Plus, having a smart thermostat means you might even qualify for a smart home insurance discount.

 Use a humidifier.
 Moist air feels warmer than dry air.
 Adding a room humidifier adds warmth — and your skin will thank you!